-Simon: How have your readers of Tiny Cartridge grown in size and demographics over time (have they? ), and do you feel like your message and goal for the site changed over time as you reached a larger audience?
+Simon: How have your readers of Tiny Cartridge grown in size and demographics over time (have they? :P), and do you feel like your message and goal for the site changed over time as you reached a larger audience?

 Eric: In the past three years, I think we’ve slowly grown our audience through word of mouth on forums, as well as via links on bigger sites that watch us and appreciate the weird stuff we cover.

 Our site is hosted on Tumblr, and as that platform’s userbase has exploded in the last year, it’s really expanded and diversified our readership.
 Having Tumblr spotlight us, and the ease with which readers can share our posts with other users, has helped us bring in so many new handheld fans to Tiny Cartridge, “hardcore” and “casual”.
 We get hundreds of new followers a week, which is great for a niche site two guys run in their spare time.